 Joining the programme to discuss these issues are Abdulaziz Alkhames, a campaigner for Saudi Human Rights Centre; Mai Yamani, the author of Changed Identities: the challenge of the new generation in Saudi Arabia; and Khaled Almaeena, the editor-in-chief of the English-language daily Arab News.

-This episode of Inside Story aired from Monday, March 7, 2011.
+This episode of Inside Story aired on March 7, 2011.

 Source: Al Jazeera